 The International Climate Initiative (IKI)

-Since 2008, the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) has been financing climate-related projects in developing and newly industrialized countries, as well as transition countries in central and eastern Europe within the framework of the International Climate Initiative (IKI).
+Since 2008, the International Climate Initiative (IKI) has been financing climate-related projects in developing and newly industrialized countries, as well as transition countries in central and eastern Europe.

 Objectives